 New transfer students who have been recognized for their academic performance through membership in the Phi Theta Kappa Honorary Society receive an award of $5000.
 This scholarship replaces the Transfer and Transfer Excellence Scholarships.
 Recipients must maintain a 3.0 grade average for automatic renewal.
 The Phi Theta Kappa Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.

 This scholarship is awarded to first-time freshmen during the review of their admission applications.
-Most Presidential Scholarship recipients rank in the top 10% of their high school classes, score at least a 28 on the ACT or 1260 on the SAT, and have high school grade point averages of at least 3.75.
+Initial eligibility criteria may vary from one year to the next as determined by the Office of Undergraduate Admissions.
 Renewal is automatic with a 3.0 grade point average.
 The Presidential Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.
 This is an eight semester award.

 These $4,000 annual awards recognize academically-talented students who reside in selected states outside of Illinois.
 Awards are made to first-time freshmen who have a minimum high school grade point average of 2.8.
 These tuition-only awards require full-time attendance (12 or more hours each semester).
 Renewal is contingent on maintaining a 2.5 cumulative Bradley grade point average.

 This scholarship is automatically awarded to new transfer students who have earned a minimum of 24 transferable semester hours and 3.0/4.0 GPA from an accredited college or university.
 Automatic renewal requires a 2.5 grade point average.
 The Transfer Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.

 New transfer students who have earned a minimum of 45 transferable semester hours and 3.5 / 4.0 GPA from an accredited college or university will be automatically awarded a $5000 scholarship.
 This scholarship replaces the Transfer and Phi Theta Kappa Scholarships.
 Automatic renewal requires a 3.0 grade point average.
 The Transfer Excellence Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.